gluster/gcs/deploy/README.md

 > - Convert to role
 > - Add more configurability

-### add-devices.yml

-This playbook adds block devices to the glusterd2-cluster to allow smart volume creation to work.
-At the moment it works only for the Vagrant provisioned environment.

-> TODO:
-> - Make more universal
-> - Convert to role

 ### vagrant-playbook.yml

 This playbook combines all the above to provision the local cluster brought up by Vagrant